Expanding Our Sense Of The Possible In Narrative Design

 [Edit: The issue here is about the system not checking on it’s progress according to whether it has reached it’s objective.
 Instead, the system progresses by doing things every step of the way differently than before.
 This is the way the new outcome was achieved.]

 And this is it.
 When the norms of our narrative design facilitate close-mindedness, then it makes sense that we have to go outside the norms to encourage options that we want in our stories, in our games, and in the world.

 Because in fact, radically different futures cannot be written with narrative norms, and by the mythical norm.

 It means playing with our narrative design, mixing things up, and opening things up.

 And today I briefly shared 9 of the 11 ones that I have on the screen, that facilitate optional thinking and expand the world — but there are more.

 And so with this, what happens when a pen, a keyboard, a song, and a sandbox walk into a writers’ room?
 And what will happen next in your own writers’ room?
 It’s up to you to see whether it’s going to be something that’s happened before, or something new.
 Thank you.

 [Instead of “Ask Me Anything” I like to encouraged an “Ask We Anything.”
-This is because there are often others speakers (and in this case Mickey), and everyone in the room has thoughts.
+Because everyone in the room has thoughts.]

 Do you have thoughts you’d like to share?
 Let me know.
 I haven’t included the detail behind the techniques here, and there is more that can aid in encouraging an optional thinking mindset.
 I’d love to hear what you are doing that is different to the mythical norm of close-minded narrative design. :)